 Prior to Zootopia, we used an artistically controlled Dual Scattering hair model originally developed for Tangled by Sadeghi et al. [2010].
 While this model was more physically inspired than previous ad hoc models, we found that the Dual Scattering model lacked the richness that multiple scattering already provided in other subsystems of the Hyperion renderer.
 The lack of multiple scattering in fur and hair often contributed to a coarse and stiff look that became amplified with the presence of high albedo fibers (Figure 9).
-In order to address this problem, we came up with a physically based single fiber scattering in production (Chiang et al. [2016a]).
+In order to address this problem, we came up with a physically based single fiber scattering model that allows for efficient Monte Carlo rendering of path-traced multiple fiber scattering in production (Chiang et al. [2016a]).